alan-turing-institute/REG-handbook/content/docs/how_we_work/knowledge_sharing.md

 A few of us plan to get together to help check whether documentation, usage and installation instructions are clear for a project (for example), or to review the code.
 We hope to hold the first one of these in the near future (June 2021) - contact Eric for details, or see [this issue](https://github.com/alan-turing-institute/Hut23/issues/925).

 ### Project retrospective - Snark Hunts

+A "Snark Hunt" is one way in which we've previously organised project retrospectives.
+We're open to trying other ideas too.

 Snark hunts are facilitated discussions after a project has finished where the project team, together with others from REG that didn't work on the project, answer/ask questions relating to the experience of working on it - what went well, what could have been better etc. We don't do it for every project, but they can be a good opportunity to reflect and to get ideas for what we should do differently/do more of in the future.
 For more info, see here: